paulkerschen/calcentral/README.md

 ## Rake tasks:

-To view other rake task for the project: `rake -T`
+To view other rake tasks for the project: `rake -T`

 ## Installing Memcached: